AndersDeath/diary2/000-current.md

 # 14 July - Friday - Yerevan - 288 day of immigration

 I didn't do anything significant today.
 I just finish with some coding and that's it.
 I also mad of internet connection.
 It's so bad that I am surprised of it.
 I also had two interviews today.
 The first one was with some startup from Germany and one addition with another company.
+Doctorflix finallly rejected me.